-— Well, this quilt symbolizes a whole stratum of our family life because if, in earlier times, especially in Central Asia, in the East, carpets played the part of whole books, literature, where ornaments depicted family traditions and legends, stories of wars were told through ornaments, then this, in the style of our modern form of culture, taking the place of some traditions, consists of cut up pieces.
-This is my gran's coat, my brother's sweater, my father's jacket and bits of other material which, in fact, have stories behind them too – there is an aura about them, well for me at least.
-Well, my mum gave this to me as a present, I'd asked her to make it for me according to this style of plaid.
+— This quilt symbolizes a whole stratum of our family.
+Before, especially in Central Asia, in the East, carpets took the place of whole books, like literature.
+The ornamental patterns depicted family traditions and legends, and stories of wars were told through these designs.
+This, then, is like the modern cultural version that is kind of replacing some of traditions – it's made up of individual pieces.
+This is my gran's coat, my brother's sweater, my father's blazer, and bits of other material that also have stories behind them – they all have a certain aura about them — well it seems that way to me at least.
+My mom gave this to me as a birthday present.
+I'd asked her to make this special blanket for me.
 It's like you look at one piece and think about one thing, look at another and think about something else.
-I think, as you've probably noticed, that it, as a whole, looks very organic.
-This is due to the fact that things possess the auras of their owners, of a person who may very well no longer be with us, that things, all the same, carry information and inform us, and harmonize with other people's things (...)
-It must be obvious to you, as a specialist on things, that they live their own independent lives, and that we need to organically harmonize with them and be sensitive to them, in order for them to work in our favour.
+But I think, as you've probably noticed, that it on the whole it looks very nice together.
+This is because things possess the transformed auras of their owners.
+A person who may no longer be alive, these things still tell us something, and can come together to harmoniously create a kind of relationship with other people's things (...)
+You must know, as an expert on things, that they live their own independent lives.
+We just have to stay in harmony with them, be sensitive to them, in order for us to be able to use them to our advantage.